myamin66/myamin66/README.md

-- 👋 Hi, I’m Yamin
+- 👋 Hi, I’m Muhammad Yamin, currently working as a Data Engineer.
+Previously, I was an Artificial Intelligence (AI) Engineer and a Software Engineer.
-- 👀 I’m interested in MERN Developer Roles
+- 👀 I’m interested in Data Science.
-- 🌱 I’m learning Node.js and ML.
 - 💞️ I’m looking to collaborate on remote jobs.
 - 📫 Reach me at myamin.cs@gmail.com